Thomas Clarkson Academy: Lower school

 Students enter the school at the age of eleven and are placed in a pastoral community.
 There are three.
 They join a form group within year 7.
-The do many of their lessons with that form, and the form program handles the SMSC requirement of the National Curriculum.
+They do many of their lessons with that form, and the form program handles the SMSC requirement of the National Curriculum.
 Otherwise, as the aim of the curriculum is to develop successful learners, confident individuals and responsible citizens, there is a strong focus on the core subjects; English, Maths and Science.
 This is complemented with the compulsory study of Humanities (History, Geography, Religious Education), Physical Education, Design Technology (Product Design, Food, Textiles), and Expressive Arts (Art, Drama, Dance, Music).
 In Year 9 preparations are made for the transition to Key Stage 4, and GCSEs.
 Students are encouraged, to maximise their academic potential by studying the EBacc (English Baccalaureate) suite of subjects.

 Students are expected to get involved in an after school club three days a week.
 These include sports.
 Duke of Edinburgh Award Scheme and a cross trust Combined Cadet Force.